aruiz62/CobblerLearnChemProjects/README.md

 ##PubChem Fetcher
 This script searches for compounds through PubChemPy and will display  its molecular weight, formula, SMILES, PubChem CID, charge, XLogP, and hydrogen bond donor and acceptor count.

+##Percent Lost
+This script performs list-wise deletion on the alkane dataset by removing the rows that have missing values.
+It then calculates the percentage of the original dataset that was lost